amandp13/Cool-Scripts-Python-Nerds/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com)

 ## 📌 Introduction
 A curated collection of awesome **Python** scripts from basic to advance with automation task scripts.
-This is the project from which you can learn that how to contribute a open source contest and specially during in Open source contest as a **Pythoneer**.
+This is the project from which you can learn that how to contribute a open source contest and specially during in Open source contest as a **Pythonerd**.
 * ✔️ **YOU JUST NEED TO ADD SOME COOL PYTHON SCRIPTS**

 ## 💥 How to Contribute?